Autogenesis: A Self-Evolving Agent Protocol: Introduction

-To address these challenges, we introduce \textsc{Autogenesis}.
-Far from being merely a utility library, \textsc{Autogenesis} is a two-layer protocol architecture designed to strictly decouple the evolutionary substrate from the evolutionary logic.
-Our core motivation is to standardize underlying resource representations, enabling the same optimization algorithms~\cite{yuksekgonul2025optimizing, shao2024deepseekmath, hu2025reinforce++} to be seamlessly applied across diverse agent components. \begin{itemize}[leftmargin=*,nosep] \item \textbf{Layer 1: Resource Substrate Protocol Layer (RSPL).} This layer defines the substrate of evolution, modeling Prompts, Agents, Tools, Environments, and Memory as Protocol-registered Resources.
-RSPL endows these resources with explicit state, lifecycle, and versioned interfaces, rendering them standardized objects amenable to observation and manipulation. \item \textbf{Layer 2: Self-Evolution Protocol Layer (SEPL).} This layer establishes a closed-loop operator interface grounded in control theory.
-It defines atomic operations—Reflect, Select, Improve, Evaluate, and Commit—to formally execute the evolution cycle, ensuring that every self-modification is documented and adheres to strict safety constraints. \end{itemize}

-Building on this protocol, we present \textsc{Autogenesis-Agent}, a reasoning-and-acting tool-calling agent.
-Instead of relying on hard-coded components, it dynamically instantiates, retrieves, and refines resources via protocol interfaces during execution.
-We evaluated this system on multiple challenging benchmarks, including GPQA~\cite{rein2024gpqa}, AIME, GAIA~\cite{mialon2023gaia}, and LeetCode~\cite{leetcode2025}.
-The results demonstrate that by leveraging standardized resource management and closed-loop evolution, \textsc{Autogenesis-Agent} consistently achieves significant improvements over strong baselines.
+To address these challenges, we propose \textbf{\textsc{Autogenesis Protocol (AGP)}}, a two-layer protocol architecture that formally decouples the evolutionary substrate from the evolutionary logic.
+The central design principle is to standardize resource representations, enabling uniform application of optimization algorithms~\cite{yuksekgonul2025optimizing, shao2024deepseekmath, hu2025reinforce++} across heterogeneous agent components.
+The \textbf{Resource Substrate Protocol Layer (RSPL)} constitutes the substrate of evolution, modeling prompts, agents, tools, environments, and memory systems as protocol-registered resources endowed with explicit state, lifecycle, and versioned interfaces, thereby rendering them well-defined objects amenable to systematic observation and controlled manipulation.
+The \textbf{Self-Evolution Protocol Layer (SEPL)} establishes a closed-loop operator interface grounded in control theory, specifying a set of atomic operators that formally govern the evolution cycle and guarantee that every self-modification is fully auditable and subject to strict safety constraints.
+Building upon this protocol, we instantiate \textbf{\textsc{Autogenesis System (AGS)}}, a self-evolving multi-agent system system that dynamically registers, retrieves, and refines protocol resources at runtime.
+Empirical evaluation on a suite of challenging benchmarks, including GPQA~\cite{rein2024gpqa}, AIME, GAIA~\cite{mialon2023gaia}, HLE~\citep{phan2025humanity}, and LeetCode~\cite{leetcode2025}, demonstrates that \projectnameAgent achieves consistent and substantial improvements over strong baselines, validating the efficacy of principled resource management and closed-loop self-evolution.
+The contributions of this work are threefold: \begin{itemize}[leftmargin=*,nosep] \item We propose \textbf{\textsc{Autogenesis Protocol (AGP)}}, a two-layer self-evolution protocol decoupling evolutionary substrate from logic.
+RSPL endows resources with explicit state, lifecycle, and versioned interfaces; SEPL governs the evolution cycle via a closed-loop operator interface with auditable lineage and rollback. \item We present \textbf{\textsc{Autogenesis System (AGS)}}, a self-evolving multi-agent system system that dynamically registers, retrieves, and refines protocol resources at runtime, demonstrating the practical viability of protocol-driven self-evolution. \item We conduct empirical evaluation on five challenging benchmarks (GPQA, AIME, GAIA, HLE, and LeetCode), demonstrating consistent and substantial improvements over strong baselines and validating the efficacy of principled resource management and closed-loop evolution. \end{itemize}